Hi! My name is

 November 15, 2017

-Gloriette has grown to be quite large and in charge, which is causing her a few issues, she has trouble grooming all of her square inches, so needs a little support with her beauty regimen.
-She is also needing support in attaining a healthier weight, and as such will need a specialized and portioned diet.
+Gloriette has grown to be quite large and in charge, which is causing her a few issues.
+She is needing support in attaining a healthier weight, and as such will need a specialized and portioned diet.
 She would also benefit from a little encouragement for movement and exercise on a regular basis.
 Here in foster-care, she enjoys her cat tower and likes to take leaps to the highest point, she also likes to follow us around so we get in some daily steps in this way.
-Despite her amazing presence, we’ve not witnessed a particularly copious appetite, she isn’t super focused on food or feeding times, she’s generally easy-going and quite content just being close by or perched near a window.
+She is doing well with her current food and schedule and is slowly melting away some of her excess weight, while her energy levels seem to rise progressively also.
+She does have preferred zones she like petted or scratched and will gently tell you when she’d rather you didn’t touch, such as her belly – very rarely this can lead to slightly more feisty warnings, as she really would rather you stick to behind her ears, along her back etc… she’s a good communicator and good at setting her boundaries.

 Good with Cats?